preloadGroup of people celebrating Holi festival in India

 As spring breaks free of winter’s icy grip, towns and cities awaken to celebrate longer days and warming temperatures.
 Festivals kick off almost everywhere.
 Bars and restaurants reopen.
 Social calendars fill up fast.
 The best places to travel in March celebrate the new season with verve and vigor.

 March is the month of color.
 From Europe to the US, cherry blossoms transform towns into a panoply of pink.
 Fire and fireworks festivals turn the skies red.
 In India, Holi paints a rainbow across the whole country.
 And the entire world goes green for St. Patrick’s Day.
-Here are my favorite places to holiday in March.
+Here are my favorite holidays in March.

 Two happy women sit on a bench, holding a drink and taking pleasure in the sunlight.